zarcsis/RDVR-Page/index.markdown

 I have some thougths how to improve this app.

-- Saving profiles for multiple PCs
+- Multi-monitor support (spring 2025)
-- Multi-monitor support
+- Copy and paste files between multiple sessions (spring 2025)
-- Multi-session support
+- Quick assist mode (to be anonced)
-- Remote application mode
+- Remote application mode (to be announced)

 You're welcome to email me your suggestions!